pubnub/chat-engine-plugin/README.md

 #### Web

-You'll need the ```chat-engine-plugin``` tool described in the next section to build the package for web.
+You'll need the ```chat-engine-plugin``` tool described in the next section to build the package for the web.

 Once you build the pckage you would include the plugin with a ```<script>``` tag like: